-Utah’s Watershed Restoration Initiative (WRI) and its partners announced funding decisions for the upcoming fiscal year 2021 project implementation season.
-101 of the 147 project proposals submitted to WRI for implementation between July 1, 2020 and June 30, 2021 were either fully or partially funded this week.
-This year’s list of funded projects is set to improve another 185,000 acres of priority watersheds in Utah.
-Funding for these projects totaled over $34 million dollars in WRI and partner funding as well as another $7 million of in-kind support.
+Utah’s Watershed Restoration Initiative (WRI) and its partners announce funding decisions for the upcoming FY 2022 project implementation season.
+114 of the 162 project proposals submitted to WRI for implementation between July 1, 2021 and June 30, 2022 were either fully or partially funded this week.
+This year’s list of funded projects is scheduled to improve another 227,208 acres of priority watersheds in Utah.
+Funding for these projects totaled over $41 million dollars in WRI and partner funding as well as another $6 million of in-kind support.
 Major funding partners include:

-Bureau of Land Management, U.S. Forest Service, Utah Division of Wildlife Resources, Watershed Restoration Initiative, Sportsman for Fish and Wildlife, Rocky Mountain Elk Foundation, Mule Deer Foundation, Utah Bowman’s Association, National Wild Turkey Federation, Foundation for North American Wild Sheep, Safari Club International, State of Utah School and Institutional Trust Lands Administration, Rocky Mountain Power, Utah’s Public Lands Policy Coordinating Office, Natural Resources Conservation Service, Utah Shared Stewardship program.
+Bureau of Land Management, U.S. Forest Service, Utah Division of Wildlife Resources, Sportsman for Fish and Wildlife, Rocky Mountain Elk Foundation, Mule Deer Foundation, Utah Archery Association, National Wild Turkey Federation, Utah Wild Sheep Foundation, Safari Club International, State of Utah School and Institutional Trust Lands Administration, Rocky Mountain Power, Utah’s Public Lands Policy Coordinating Office, Natural Resources Conservation Service, Utah Shared Stewardship program.

-WRI projects focus on improving three ecosystem values in Utah:
+WRI projects focus on improving three ecosystem values here in Utah:

 Watershed Health and Biological Diversity

 Opportunities for Sustainable Uses of Natural Resources

 Click here to download the full list (PDF) of FY 2022 WRI funded and unfunded projects with funding sources.

 Click here to download a Microsoft Excel version of the same FY 2022 list.

 Click here to see a map of all funded WRI projects for FY 2022